RR-Inyo/FreqFloat_M5Stack_Meter/README.md

 The Arduino sketch measures the time needed to count 50 rising edges (thus, one second if exactly 50 Hz) and calculates the frequency.

 ## Google Spreadsheet
 Just showing the frequency on the LCD is not fun enough.
 I decided to create a web app on Google Spreadsheet and store the frequency data every ten seconds.
-Below shows an example graph showing 60 minutes trend of the frequency.
+Below shows an example graph showing a 60-minute trend of the frequency.

 ![Google Spreadsheet graph for 60 minutes of frequency trend](frequency-60min.png)